Doth-J/node-red-contrib-typescript-template/README.md

 ```
 :warning: __You will need to create as many NodeConfig interfaces as the nodes in the file!__
 #### Internal logic
-* To create the [node's logic](https://nodered.org/docs/creating-nodes/node-js), start by making a node function, inside this function create the actual node in the Node-RED nodes using the API and then develop the node's interal logic when it receives input message.
-Finally you will need to register the type of the node with Node-RED's API, following is a code snippet for an example node:
+* To create the [node's logic](https://nodered.org/docs/creating-nodes/node-js), start by making a node function, inside this function create the actual node in the Node-RED nodes using the API and then develop the node's interal logic when it receives an input message.
+Finally you will need to register the type of the node with Node-RED's API, following is a code snippet for the example node:
 ```typescript
 export = function(RED:NodeRED.NodeAPI){